grahamlaye/saLogic/README.md

 ```bash
 cd saLogic
 ```
-- Run the setup.bash script. **IMPORTANT: ** Please run this script as per the example below.
+- Run the setup.bash script. **IMPORTANT**: Please run this script as per the example below.
 Typing "bash setup.bash" or "./setup.bash" results in errors.
 ```bash
 . setup.bash
 ```

-The Setup script will check if necessary, will install Node.js and the necessary dependencies to run the webSocket.js application.
+The Setup script if necessary, will install Node.js and the all dependencies required to run the webSocket.js application.

 You will be prompted to decide how you want to access your apiKey, apiSecret and workspaceID credentials necessary to run the websocket.
 This can be either AWS or Linux environment variables.